gardnmi/spark-connect-local-env/Blog.md

       - ..:/workspaces:cached
     command: sleep infinity
 ```
-6. Create a folder called src in the root of the project and create a file called main.py and add the following code to the main.py file:
+6. Create a folder called `src` in the root of the project and create a file called `main.py` and add the following code:

 ```python
 from pyspark.sql import SparkSession